 Conditions that can lead to sepsis.

-Sepsis has typically been linked to bacterial infections, but it can be caused by any type of infection, including viral and fungal.
-The most likely causes of sepsis include:
+While sepsis can be caused by just about any type of infection, including COVID-19 and flu, leading causes of sepsis include infections of:

-- Pneumonia, including as a secondary infection of flu and RSV
+- The lungs, such as pneumonia — including as a secondary infection of flu and RSV

 - Abdominal infections, including appendicitis and kidney infections